kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

 -   How to change the password rules for TACF

-    Modify the C program used for libsafexit.so.
+    Modify the customer_saf_exit_password function found in the C program used to create the library file libsafexit.so.
 An example is provided below:

 <details><summary> Click here for the C code </summary>

 ```
 /******************************************************************************/